-The federal Small Cities Community Development Block Grant Program (CDBG or CDBG program) is authorized by the Housing and Community Development Act of 1974 (HCDA) as amended and codified at Title 42 United States Code (U.S.C.) §5301 et. \$\seq.\$\$ and Subpart 1 of the Federal CDBG Regulations, found at Title 24 Code of Federal Regulations (CFR) §570.480 et. \$\seq.\$\$ The requirements of the State of California CDBG program are in Code (HSC) §\$50825-50834.
+The federal Small Cities Community Development Block Grant program (CDBG or CDBG Program) is authorized by the Housing and Community Development Act of 1974 (HCDA) as amended and codified at Itile 42 United States Code (U.S.C.) §5301 et. seq., and Subpart 1 of the Federal CDBG Regulations, found at Title 24 Code of Federal Regulations (CFR) §570.480 et. seq.
+The requirements of the State of California CDBG Program are in California CDBG Program are in California Health and Safety Code (HSC) §§50825-50834.